cclimcile/cs245-assignment-02/README.md

 (1) HashTables
         I chose the data structure HashTable as I found it an effective way to store keys and ShoppingItems.
-The fastest way to find any given vairable in an array is if we know the index of the item.
+The fastest way to find any given variable in an array is if we know the index of the item.
 For example, if I have an int[] arr = {Amy, Lucy, Jill}, instead for parsing through all elements in the array to find 'Jill', I can use arr[2].
-Thus, by           fixing items to have a given array, I cut my search time significantly.
-My HashTable, hash, is a LinkedList array as
+Thus, by
-        LinkedLists allowed me to avoid collisions when a ShoppingItem from a specific service was added.
+        fixing items to have a given array, I cut my search time significantly.
+My HashTable, hash, is a LinkedList array as LinkedLists allowed me to avoid collisions when a ShoppingItem from a specific service was added.
 Each node in the LinkedList consisted of a String[] keys and a ShoppingItem item.
 This allowed both options of keys (brand name and brand_item name) to be stored in keys, and the other information, such as the item's price and weight, to be stored.